baltimoreheritage/civil-rights-heritage/_pages/confederate-memory.md

 Local organizing in Baltimore was matched by new regional organizations such as the [Southern Historical Society](https://en.wikipedia.org/wiki/Southern_Historical_Society) (established 1868-69) and a rush of public talks and publications promoting the perceived virtues of the South before the Civil War and the righteousness of the Confederate cause—a set of ideas that became popularly known as the [“Lost Cause.”](https://en.wikipedia.org/wiki/Lost_Cause_of_the_Confederacy)

-**Note**: What does the Lost Cause mean to people in Baltimore at this time?
+**Note:** What does the Lost Cause mean to people in Baltimore at this time?
 How many of the members of the Society of the Army and Navy of the Confederate States in the State of Maryland came from Baltimore?
+{: .notice--warning}

 Over two-thirds of the 402 members listed in an 1883 membership roster are listed as living in Baltimore City—with scores of others located in close vicinity in Baltimore County or Anne Arundel County.